Frequently Asked Questions

 Our goal is to reimburse you for your claims as quickly as possible.
-So the longest you should expect to wait to be reimbursed for repeat claims is 72 hours.
-First-time claims may take a little longer, between seven and ten business days, depending on how quickly your vet provides us with the records necessary for us to complete the claim process.
+First-time claims may take from seven to ten business days, depending on how quickly your vet clinic provides us with the records we need to complete the claim process.
+We typically approve repeat claims even faster.
+All of this depends on how quickly your vet provides us with the records necessary for us to complete the claim process.
+If you ever have any questions or concerns, please don't hesitate to email or call us.
 If you ever have any questions or concerns, please don't hesitate to email or call us.

 As helpful as pet health coverage may be, especially to your peace of mind, we realize it's not always for everyone.
 That's why we invite you to take 30 days to see how good it feels to know your pet is protected.
 If pet insurance isn't for you, we'll give you a complete refund as long as you cancel during the first 30 days of your policy and you have not submitted a claim.

 To update your profile or billing information, please visit our website and select "Log In" under the "For Customers" menu.
 Login with your email address and Healthy Paws password.
 There is assistance if you've forgotten your password.

 You can also call us at 1-855-898-8991 and we'll be happy to assist you over the phone.
 Our office hours are Monday-Friday, 6:00 a.m. - 6:00 p.m. and Saturday and Sunday 8:00 a.m. – 5:00 p.m.
 PST.

 For customers that enrolled using credit or debit cards: Your monthly premium will be charged automatically to your credit or debit card each month on the same date that your policy became effective.
 For example, if your policy was effective on the 15th of the month, all payments going forward will be on the 15th of each month.